-If there’s anything moms in business (aka- “mompreneurs”) needs, it’s finding your passion in business.
+If there is anything moms in business (aka- “mompreneurs”) need, it’s finding your passion in business.

 Forget your blogging routines, your WordPress theme and template, hosting, and any other foundational necessities.
 Without a business passion, you shouldn’t even start that blog.
 And yes, I do view your blog as your business- contrary to what some say.
 So why is finding your passion in business super important to your success as a blogger?